Causal Explanations for Image Classifiers: Related Work

+Given a particular input, \lime~\citep{lime} samples its neighborhood and builds an \emph{inherently explainable} model to approximate the system's local behavior.
+An inherently explainable model for \lime is usually a variant on some linear regression model.
+Owing to the high computational cost of this approach, \lime relies on a separate segmentation algorithm to break an image into \emph{superpixels}, that is, clusters of connected pixels that share similar characteristics, such as color, intensity, or texture.
+The quality of this initial segmentation is vital for good performance, as \lime does not refine it further~\citep{Knab2024BeyondPE}.
+A \lime explanation is therefore necessarily tied to the provided segmentation.
+When this segmentation does not align with relevant features, \lime's performance suffers~\citep{blake2024explainable}.
+For instance, if the segmentation is too large or too crude, \lime's explanations contain irrelevant or unnecessary pixels.

+In \rise~\citep{petsiuk2018rise}, the importance of a pixel is computed as the expectation over all local perturbations conditioned on the event that the pixel is observed.
+Rather than relying on an initial segmentation, \rise creates random occlusions of the input image.
+More recently, spectrum-based fault localization (SBFL) has been applied to explaining image classifiers.
+The technique has been implemented in the tool \deepcover~\citep{sun2020explaining}.
+While not an independent \xai method, \noise~\citep{noisetunnel} adds gaussian noise to the image before applying another \xai method, usually \ig.
+The noise serves to smooth the resultant saliency map.

+None of the methods mentioned above agree on what constitutes an explanation. \lime produces a locally explainable model, but the user is usually presented with a heat map of the local model's weights. \rise also produces a heat map, but its output is not directly comparable with \lime, due to the lack of a common definition. \shap output is also usually visualized as a heatmap, but one with both positive and negative values.

-The method and tool, \rex, presented in this paper is a perturbation-based approach and addresses the limitations of existing black-box methods in two aspects.
-The feature masking in \rex uses causal reasoning that provides a guarantee (subject to the assumption).
-Owing to its guided iterative refinement, \rex is computationally efficient, while still producing explanations that are the state of the art.
+\rex, the method and tool presented in this paper, is a perturbation-based approach and addresses the limitations of existing black-box methods in two aspects. \rex does not rely on an initial segmentation as does \lime, nor does it simply rely on unguided random occlusions, as does \rise.
+The feature masking in \rex uses causal reasoning to guide the creation of occlusions. \rex output is also different from other methods: \rex shows the user which pixels are sufficient for a classification. \rex tests this sufficiency against the model itself, unlike \lime for example, which uses a locally trained model.
+Owing to its guided iterative refinement, \rex is computationally efficient, while still producing explanations that are state of the art.